Students of the Dutch bachelor’s programme, see Geschiedenis van de Psychologie

 An introduction, or re-introduction, to social history.

-1. Learn about the main historical conceptions of psychology from 1600 to the early days of the cognitive movement in psychology, and the basic philosophical concepts of knowledge and the world;
+Be introduced to the main historical conceptions of psychology from 1600 to the early days of cognitive psychology;

 Mode of instruction

-There are 8 lectures of two hours each and 4 work group sessions of two hours also.
+8 2-hour lectures and 4 2-hour work group sessions.
+There are 4 work group sessions.
 A work group consists of 1 instructor and a maximum of 24 students (2 tutorial groups combined).
-Attendance of the work groups is mandatory.
+Each work group meets weekly.
+This means that every student has 4 work group sessions in total.
+Attendance is mandatory.

 The work group grade is included in the calculation of the final grade.
 Assignments are used to check knowledge and understanding of the materials in the course book chapters under study.
-Instructors assess each assignment with a 10-point grading scheme.
+Instructors assess the answers as ‘good’, ‘pass’ or ‘fail’.
 An overall grade is awarded for participation and assignments.
-For information on how this grade is calculated, please the course workbook.
-The examination consists of 40 multiple-choice questions (MC), which test course objectives 1 and 2.
-The material for the MC exam is based on the literature (reading list) and lecture material (if and as indicated by the lecturer).
-Course objective 3 is tested with the assignments in the practice sessions.
-There are assignments for each of the work group sessions.
-The grade for the work group sessions is included in the calculation of the final grade, with 70% weight for the MC exam and 30% weight for the final result of the practice sessions.
-The method for calculation of the final grade of the practice sessions is described in the workbook.
-However, for each (MC exam and final result of practice course) a minimum result of a 5 must be obtained.
+For information on how this grade is calculated, please the course work book.
+The examination consists of 40 multiple-choice questions.
+There are assignments for the work group sessions.
+The grade for the work group sessions is included in the calculation of the final grade.
+The method for calculation of the final grade is described in the work book.